Essential Financial Formulas 2026

 Effective Rate = Total Tax ÷ Taxable Income

-The actual percentage of income paid in taxes, accounting for progressive tax brackets.
+The true tax payment percentage with consideration of progressive tax brackets.

 Taxable Income